vackosar/vackosar.github.io/_drafts/2021-10-04-electra-4x-cheaper-bert-training.md

 permalink: /:categories/:title
 ---

+Can you afford to train and retrain your BERT?
+How much your BERT trainings costs?
 Training costs is important part of machine learning production as the models get bigger.
-ELECTRA was adopted in the industry for cases where pre-trained models are not available.
+ELECTRA seems to be adopted in the industry for cases where pre-trained models are not available and training is very expensive.
-ELECTRA is also available on [HuggingFace](https://huggingface.co/transformers/model_doc/electra.html) including model for pre-training.
+ELECTRA is also available on [HuggingFace](https://huggingface.co/transformers/model_doc/electra.html) including a model for pre-training.

 # Why Is BERT Training Inefficient?